- Sociology Major

-If you are a senior, note that the department release is a required step for graduation.
-To request for a major or minor release, please fill out either a MAJOR Release Request or MINOR Release Request form, preferably in the term prior to your graduation term.
-Double check to make sure you'll have enough total credits and upper-level credits for major/minor completion.
-You will also need to apply for graduation and wait for the results of your Official Degree Audit.
-The administrative pipeline to graduation is a multi-step process; you will not graduate unless you complete every step.
-Information on this page will help you make sure you don't miss a step.
+The department release is a required step for graduation.
+To request for a major release, please fill out the MAJOR Release Request form (there is also a MINOR Release Request form) preferably in the first term of your senior year or the term prior to your graduation term.
+Double check to make sure you'll have 33 total major credits (not including the prerequisite) and 14 upper-level credits.
+You will also need to apply for graduation in Wolverine Access and wait for the results of your Official Degree Audit.
+The administrative pipeline to graduation is a multi-step process; information on this page will help you make sure you don't miss a step!